A Boosting Approach to Reinforcement Learning: Proofs of Supporting Claims

 \subsection{Online linear optimization guarantees (Claim~\ref{thm:newoco})}

-\begin{proof}[Proof of Claim~\ref{thm:newoco}] In a similar vein to the proof of Claim~\ref{thm:newstat}, here we state the a result on boosting for online convex optimization (OCO) from \cite{hazan2021boosting} (Theorem 6), the counterpart of Theorem \ref{thm:oldstat} for the online weak learning case.
+\begin{proof}[Proof of Claim~\ref{thm:newoco}] In a similar vein to the proof of Claim~\ref{thm:newstat}, here we state the a result on boosting for online convex optimization (OCO) from \citep{hazan2021boosting} (Theorem 6), the counterpart of the result used above for the online weak learning case.

-\begin{theorem}[\cite{hazan2021boosting}] Let $\beta = \sqrt{\frac{1}{\alpha N}}$, and $\eta_{2,n}=\min\{\frac{2}{n},1\}$.
-Then, for any $t$, $\Gamma[\rho_{t,m,N}]$ produced by Algorithm~\ref{alg:MAIN2} satisfies
+\begin{theorem} Let $\beta = \sqrt{\frac{1}{\alpha N}}$, and $\eta_{2,n}=\min\{\frac{2}{n},1\}$.
+Then, for any $t$, $\Gamma[\Tilde{\pi}_{t,m,N}]$ produced by Algorithm~\ref{alg:MAIN2} satisfies

 \end{theorem}